NVIDIA/cutlass/media/docs/cute/02_layout_algebra.md

 The `complement` of a layout attempts to find another layout that represents the "rest" -- the elements that aren't touched by the layout.

-You can many examples and checked post-conditions in [the `complement` unit test](../../../test/unit/cute/core/complement.cpp).
+You can find many examples and checked post-conditions in [the `complement` unit test](../../../test/unit/cute/core/complement.cpp).
 The post-conditions include
 ```cpp
 // @post cosize(make_layout(@a layout_a, @a result))) >= @a cosize_hi
 // @post cosize(@a result) >= round_up(@a cosize_hi, cosize(@a layout_a))